-It is obvious that a person charged with a serious offence, facing a severe penalty if convicted, may well have an incentive to abscond or interfere with witnesses likely to give evidence. - 50)Similarly in Johnathan Armbrister v The Attorney General (supra), John JA (as he then was) stated inter alia: "indubitably, the right to bail in article 19(3), trumps the sufficiency of any of the prescribed grounds in Part A which might ordinarily negate the grant of bail", and he went on to say: "the strict rules of evidence are inherently inappropriate in deciding the issue whether bail ought to be refused..." - 51)Armed Robbery and Rape are offences serious in nature.
-Upon conviction for these offences the Court may impose a sentence of imprisonment for a substantial amount of years.
-It follows therefore that the Applicant facing these serious charges, for which he is liable to a severe penalty, if convicted, has an incentive to abscond and not appear for trial.
-However, though the Court takes note that the Applicant is charged with a serious offence, the Court is cognizant that he is innocent until proven guilty.
-As a result of this the Court adopts the view held in the case of Jonathan Armbrister which demonstrates that bail is not to be withheld merely as punishment. - 52)Counsel for the Crown referred the Court to paragraph 34 in Cordero McDonald v.
-The Attorney General (supra), and the Judgment of Allen P., as she then was, where she explained the extent of the judge's task in relation to the evidence which is adduced before the Court on a bail application.
-The Court concludes, based on the prima facie evidence adduced by the Virtual Complainant in her Statement to the Police, that there does in fact exist a reasonable suspicion of the commission of the offences by the Applicant.
+It is obvious that a person charged with a serious offence, facing a severe penalty if convicted, may well have an incentive to abscond or interfere with witnesses likely to give evidence. - 46) Similarly in Johnathan Armbrister v The Attorney General (supra), John JA (as he then was) stated inter alia: "indubitably, the right to bail in article 19(3), trumps the sufficiency of any of the prescribed grounds in Part A which might ordinarily negate the grant of bail", and he went on to say: "the strict rules of evidence are inherently inappropriate in deciding the issue whether bail ought to be refused..." - 47) Abatement of Rape is an offence which is serious in nature.
+Upon conviction for this offence the Court may impose a sentence of imprisonment for a substantial amount of years.
+It follows therefore that the Applicant facing this serious charge, for which he is liable to a severe penalty if convicted, has an incentive to abscond and not appear for trial.
+However, though the Court takes note that the Applicant is charged with a serious offence, the Court is cognizant of the fact that he is innocent until proven guilty.
+As a result of this the Court adopts the view held in the case of Jonathan Armbrister which demonstrates that bail is not to be withheld merely as punishment. - 48) Counsel for the Crown referred the Court to paragraph 34 in Cordero McDonald v.
+The Attorney General (supra), and the judgment of Allen P., as she then was, where she explained the extent of the judge's task in relation to the evidence which is adduced before the Court on a bail application.

+49) The Court concludes, based on this prima facie evidence (the Applicant having been present at the scene where the alleged rape is said to have occurred), that there does exist a reasonable suspicion of the commission of the offence by the Applicant.